 I love soup.
 I eat soup all year round, even on 90 degree days during the summer.
 And I’m not just talking about cold soups like gazpacho, though I’m a fan of that too.
-What I really love is a hot bowl of soup that warms me up from the inside out.
+What I really love is a hot bowl of soup, much like this parsnip pear soup that warms me up from the inside out.

 It doesn’t matter whether it’s a hearty vegetable soup, brothy chicken soup, chunky chili, or a smooth pureed soup – I’ll eat them all.
 I seriously could eat soup every single day, that’s how much I love it.
 Do you agree?
 If so, you definitely want to check out this creamy parsnip pear soup!

 This recipe has been waiting in the wings to be made and posted for quite a while.
 Back in September when I was at the Stone Barns Harvest Festival there was a sample of a parsnip pear smoothie and I remember telling my husband and the friends we were with that I had thought about this flavor combination and had the idea to make a soup with it.
 It was one of many recipes on my to-make list, and I finally got my act together just in time for National Pear Month!
 (In case you missed the memo, that’s another food holiday we celebrate in December.)

 Like many of my favorite soups, this Creamy Parsnip Pear Soup is a velvety, creamy puree without any cream, making it the perfect dairy-free appetizer or main dish for those who follow a vegan diet, have a dairy allergy or intolerance, or keep Kosher (like we do) and want to serve it at a meat meal.